David Wildstein: Early life and early political career

-Wildstein's lifelong involvement with politics began early.
-At age 12, he was mentioned by a local newspaper as having left a group backing one congressional candidate in order to throw his support behind the candidate's opponent, Thomas Kean Sr., then a member of the state Assembly and a neighbor of Wildstein.
-(Kean lost the Republican primary to Millicent Fenwick, but later became governor of New Jersey, serving from 1982 to 1990.)
 At 16, Wildstein filed a lawsuit in a failed attempt to get on the ballot as a member of the county Republican Committee.
 The following year, he ran in the local school board election, although he was legally too young to have served on the school board.
 Still a high school student at the time, Wildstein was accused by his social studies teacher of having deceptively encouraged his teacher to sign a letter of support that was published in the local newspaper.
 They later issued a joint statement describing the episode as a misunderstanding.

 After graduating from high school, Wildstein attended college in Washington, D.C., working on a presidential campaign and as a political consultant while a student.
 He served as executive director of the New Jersey Legislature's Legislative Caucus on Israel to deal with Jewish-related foreign policy, according to a 1983 JTA report.

 Over the course of his political career, he worked for a number of other New Jersey Republican politicians, including two congressmen, Chris Smith and Bob Franks.